Zayta/Sokoban/README.md

 This is a work of fiction
 # NUR_Exchange
-### *Would you want for someone to live your life for you?*
+### **
 Once upon a time, there was a fairy who wanted people to be happy.
-Because people seemed happiest when their wishes were granted, she did her best to grant people's desires using her only power in the human world: possession.
+She especially empathized with suffering souls.
+To make their lives better, she offered to help them by using her only power in the human world: possession.

 If they wallowed, "I wish someone would make me rich", the fairy would go into their body and pilot their life until they become rich.
 If they wallowed, "I want friends", the fairy would pilot them and make friends for them.
 She granted any and all wishes to her selected targets.